RomanZarkhinRegulazia/geomap/README.md

 # Geo Risk Map

-This repository contains a simple interactive world map highlighting geo-risk classifications.
+This repository contains an interactive world map highlighting geo-risk classifications.

 Open `index.html` in a web browser.
-The map colors countries according to:
+The page loads Leaflet with OpenStreetMap tiles and colors countries according to:

 - **Low risk** – grey
 - **Offshore** – yellow